Dashboard: Appearance >> Widgets

 Step 3 – Wearing Full Body Harness

 The complete body harness is possibly the most crucial piece of confined space rescue equipment.
-Many rescues include the use of lifting equipment to remove a person from a tight place, which must be attached to a full-body harness.
-Both vertical and horizontal rescues need the use of a harness to help hoist a person out of a location and to place the worker on a stretcher or rescue board.
+Many rescues involve lifting equipment to remove a person from a tight place; this equipment must attach to a full-body harness.
+Both vertical and horizontal rescues require a harness to help hoist a person out of a location and place the worker on a stretcher or rescue board.

-Rescues can become much more difficult and time-consuming without a full-body harness.
-Therefore, it is essential to ensure every entrant wears a body harness.
+Without a full-body harness, rescues become much more difficult and time-consuming.
+Therefore, it is essential to ensure every entrant wears one.
 Workers do not want to put a full-body harness on a motionless person, especially if the rescue is time-sensitive.

 Step 4 – Survey the Confined Space